 The third one is a pony type.
 As its name suggests, pony type Knabstruppers are physically short but enjoy a high reputation among children.

-Knabstruppers are often mistaken to American Appaloosa horses.
+Knabstruppers are often mistaken for American Appaloosa horses.

 In fact, there are several debates online in which people post a picture of a spotted horse and try to determine the breed.